minvws/nl-covid19-notification-app-website/README.md

 * Ruben Ahuluheluw
 * Anouschka Scholten

+## Copywriters
+to be determined

-## *Copywriters Someone who can temporarily oversee the Github commits.
+## Someone who can temporarily oversee the Github commits.
 @arianvp

 ## Digital accessibility expert